saikitjk/ReadmeGenerator/gggg.md

 ### __License__

-This project is licensed under MIT
+This project is licensed under omgggg

 ### __Contributors__